francescapunzetti/hyperbolic_patch/README.md

 This method is mainly used for histological images for neural networks; indeed this images could have high dimensions and in general pictures with dimensions larger than 512x512 pixels require a lot of time to be elaborated by a neural network.

-The solution consists into divide the original image in subsection; then starting from a chosen section in the image, that will maintain the same dimensions, the peripherical sections are scaled in both the direction by $\frac{1}{2^{n-1}}$ where *n* is and integer number, equal to 1 for the centered sections and increases in function of the distance from the center.
+The solution consists into divide the original image into a grid with squares of a fixed dimension (e.g. 128 x 128 pixels) Fixing one of this square as the seed section, the peripherical ones are scaled in both the direction by $\frac{1}{2^{n-1}}$ where *n* is and integer number, equal to 1 for the centered sections and increases in function of the distance from the center.
 This scaling takes into account both direction:

 $$\begin{cases}
 height' = \frac{height}{2^{j-1}}\\
 \\ width' = \frac{width}{2^{i-1}}
 \end{cases}$$

- The result image has an hyperbolic compression but the seed section keeps the initial resolution.
-Here's some examples with a general image; the first one focus the compression into the center of the input images with different angle of rotation:
+The result is called hyperbolic patch; it's an image with smaller dimensions compared to the original.
+The seed square maintain the same dimension, while the rest of the image is compressed.
+This operation is repeated using as seed section each square of the grid.

+The result is a series of images with reduced dimensions that focus on different features of the original image.

+It's also possible to perform a rotation of the input image, here's some example:

 <div  align='center'>
 <img  src="https://i.ibb.co/KKdQBTw/Hyperbolic-patches.png"  alt="mid" border="0">
 </div>

-The second one has an angle of rotation fixed to 0 and moves the focus along the image:
+Angle of rotation fixed to 0 and moves the focus along the image:

 <div  align='center'>
 <img  src="https://i.ibb.co/NmqgC9b/lab.png"  alt="mid" border="0">
 </div>

-The latter is the direct output of the script.
-As we can see, it's possible to focus on different details of the orginal images even if the final dimensions of the patches are smaller.

 ## Table of contents